SmartMobilityAlgorithms/GettingStarted/README.md

 1. Introduction and Quick Overview

-2. General structure of the repository and reusability of the code
+2. General structure of the repositories

 3. Libraries used
     * osmnx